For Vinaigrette Week: This is a classic French vinaigrette*, made with red wine and Dijon mustard.

 4. Add shallot: (Optional) Whisk in the shallot.

 5. Serve: Just before serving, toss the lettuce with the vinaigrette, and serve.

-*add 1 tsp finely minced tarragon.
-This is the big one – add about 1 tsp of finely minced shallot (or grate it on a Microplane Zester).
-Shallot is standard with this recipe; I skipped it because I was in a hurry, and this is the dressing I make when I’m in a hurry.
+*add 1 teaspoon finely minced tarragon.
+This is the big one - add about 1 teaspoon of finely minced shallot (or grate it on a Microplane Zester).
+Shallot is standard with this recipe; I skipped it because I was in a hurry, and this is the dressing I make when I'm in a hurry.

 *Use white wine vinegar instead of red wine.
 I won't tell.

 *Again - think mild lettuce for this one.

 *This also goes well with steamed vegetables.
 Cook's Country had a steamed Broccoli tossed with Red Wine Vinaigrette recipe that I often make, using this recipe for the vinaigrette.